sdsanft/NodeTest-1.2/README.txt

-Basic website that runs on localhost and handles HTTP Methods: GET and HOST
+Basic website that runs on localhost and handles HTTP Methods: GET and POST

 To setup, enter
 	npm install